dorianps/docker/antsr/README.md

 ```
 Build.antsr.windows.bat
 ```
 The script will build the ANTsR container on your machine using the latest ANTsR, ANTsRCore, ITKR from github.
 The container is named `dorianps/antsr:latest` in your local machine.
 Estimated build time ~1.7hrs on Intel(R) Core(TM) i7-7660U CPU @ 2.50GHz.
-Note, this build step is not required to run the container, you can pull the container we have prepared from DockerHub using the run script below.
+*Note: this build step is not required to run the container, you can use the prepared container available in DockerHub (see below).*

 #### Run
 Double click the file: